Autocar India

 Gets a fixed glass roof, dual-zone AC and more, but lacks ventilated seats

 In addition to the aforementioned dual-screen setup, the Mercedes-Benz CLA Electric gets a fixed panoramic glass roof, a wireless phone charger, powered front seats with heating and massage functions, dual-zone climate control with rear vents, a Burmester sound system and auto park assistance.
-It lacks seat ventilation, which is offered with the higher-spec CLA 350 variant in international markets.
+On the other hand, it lacks seat ventilation, which is offered with the higher-spec CLA 350 variant in international markets.

 The safety suite includes six airbags, Level 2+ ADAS (advanced driver assistance systems), a 360-degree camera with blind-spot assist, a tyre-pressure monitoring system and an electronic parking brake.
 Notably, the CLA Electric was the safest among cars tested by Euro NCAP in 2025.